NATROX® O₂ Patient Help Center

 Will it cause any pain or discomfort?

 NATROX® O2 should not cause any pain or discomfort.
-Some patients report reduced pain using NATROX® therapy.
-If you experience any increase in pain, it is important to inform your clinical team.
+In fact, many patients report reduced pain using NATROX O2 therapy.
+If you experience an increase in pain, it is important to inform your clinical team.

 See all…